Lombiq/.NET-Analyzers/Docs/ConfiguringAnalyzers.md

 ### Overriding analyzer configuration from a ruleset file

 1. Create your own ruleset file, similar to this project's *general.ruleset* file.
-Make sure the file name is all lower-case, becuase if you edit it in Visual Studio it will be converted any way and that could cause problems in Unix-like systems.
+Make sure the file name is all lower-case, because if you edit it in Visual Studio it will be converted anyway and that could cause problems on Unix-like systems.
 Add any rule configurations there that you want to override.
 Also, include this project's *general.ruleset* file as a child, allowing its rules to be available by default.
-So you'll have something like this (rules included only as examples):
+In the end you should have something like this (the included rules only serve as an example):
     ```xml
     <?xml version="1.0" encoding="utf-8"?>
     <RuleSet Name="General C# rules" ToolsVersion="16.0">